artificialfintelligence/dezc/Week1/Notes.md

 > Next, check out [Notes1_2.ipynb](Notes1_2.ipynb) where we read the data using Pandas, get the DDL from the DataFrame and write the data straight to our database from there.

-## Using pgAdmin to interface with PostgreSQL
+## Using pgAdmin to Interface with PostgreSQL

 pgAdmin is a web-based GUI that we will install in a container.
 It's much more convenient than using `pgcli`.
 ``` bash